Women on Waves: Voyages

-The United Nations Convention on the Law of the Sea (UNCLOS), a ship must sail under the flag of one nation and may not change it in a port of call, save in the case of a transfer of ownership. this gives Women on Waves the status to sail under Dutch jurisdiction.

 Ireland

 Women on Waves made its maiden voyage aboard the Aurora to Ireland in 2001.
 The ship carried two Dutch doctors and one Dutch nurse.
 The stated purpose of Women on Waves Ireland was to "catalyze" the Irish movement to liberalize Ireland's abortion laws.
 At the time, Ireland had the most stringent prohibitions against abortion in Europe, with laws forbidding the procedure that dated to 1861.
 Women on Waves Ireland provided education about abortion and unwanted pregnancy to individuals and to groups in workshops.
 On that journey, they were not allowed to do surgical or medical abortions, and were limited by Dutch law to provide only information on contraceptives, and not the contraceptives themselves.
 The ship had been invited by Irish abortion rights organizations which coordinated a publicity campaign in advance of the Aurora's arrival.
 The ship anchored at Dublin Port, and traveled into international waters to provide educational services as Ireland's law prohibited discussion about abortion and contraceptives.
 During the ship's visit to Dublin Port, approximately 300 women participated.
 All of the ship's services were provided for free.

-In 2016, Women on Waves collaborated with pro-abortion group to use drones and speed boats to deliver abortion pills to women in Northern Ireland.
+In 2016, Women on Waves collaborated with pro-abortion groups to use drones and speed boats to deliver abortion pills to women in Northern Ireland.